rockysx27/AirlineTycoon/README.md

 Employees:
 * More pilots/attendants available for hire
-* Slightly increase competence of randomly generated employees
+* Slightly increase competence of randomly generated personal
 * Generate randomized advisors as well
-* Replace employees if not hired within 7 days
+* Regenerate unemployed personal if not hired within 7 days (prevents buildup of low-skill personal in long games)
-* Sort list by skill
+* List automatically sorted by skill
 * Update worker happiness based on salary
     * Chance to increase/decrease happiness each day based on how much salary is higher/lower than original salary
-* The 10% change when increasing/decreasing salary now always refers to 10% of original salary
+* The 10% change when increasing/decreasing salary now always refers to the original salary
 * Regularly increase worker happiness if company image is great

 Kerosene:
-* Impact of bad kerosene depends on ratio of bad kerosene in tank
+* Do not remember selected kerosene quality for auto purchase (was an undocumented and convoluted 'feature')
-* Do not remember selected kerosene quality for auto purchase
+* Adjust impact of bad kerosene:
-* Adjust impact of bad kerosene: Quadratic function now
+    * Depends on ratio of bad kerosene in tank (quadratic function now instead of yes/no)
-    * Strong increase in plane damage due to bad kerosene
+    * Amount of plane damage due to bad kerosene increased
     * Not so easy anymore to save enormous amounts of money, but still possible to save a little
 * Offer much larger kerosene tanks
 * Kerosene advisor gives hints to save money